AlixANNERAUD/Xila-Template/README.md

 # Xila-Template

-A template repository for creating software for Xila operating system.
+A template repository ready to start developping software for Xila.